 If you don't store items seasonally, you should do a thorough re-organization once or twice a year.
 Clean your wardrobe and drawers for the new season - take everything out, wash, vacuum & re-organize your drawers.

 We recommend storing items clean and folded well.
-Delicate items and items prone to wrinkling are best when folded with acid free tissue.
-(Acid free tissue is very important for long term storing - not as important for short term i.e. season to season).
+Delicate items and items prone to wrinkling are best when folded with acid-free tissue.
+(Acid-free tissue is very important for long term storing but not as important for short term i.e. season to season).

 Never store in plastic or cardboard.
 Plastic bins, cardboard, and dry cleaner bags may look tidy, but are not suitable for good textile storage as they attract and encourage bugs and bug reproduction.
 Do not use drawer liners or contact paper as the adhesive can attract bugs as well.

 Where to Store:

 Items should be stored in a clean, cool, dark and dry area.
 Where is this?
 Not usually in an attic or basement as humid/damp areas are optimal environments for moth breeding attacks, mold and mildew.
 Extreme temperatures will damage textiles and direct sunlight will fade and deteriorate fabrics as well.

 Do you have water damage or flooding from storms in your areas this winter?
 Unfortunate circumstances can cause unfortunate problems.
 Not to worry though, with some patience, items with mold and mildew usually can be salvaged.